 When the Kenya Truth, Justice and Reconciliation (TJRC) released its reports in 2013, I was surprised that my country had committed atrocities to its own people at various times in our short history since independence.
-The worst was the Wagalla Massacre that claimed over 5, 000 lives, and wounded thousands.
-These blind spots in our history has been a major cause of agony among many marginalized people.
+The worst was the Wagalla Massacre that claimed over 5,000 lives and wounded thousands.
+These blind spots in our history have been a major cause of agony among many marginalized people.

 Yoder’s discussion of the nexus between biology and trauma challenges my assumptions that trauma is just a social construct.
 Despite her explanation, I still grapple with questions such as whether trauma can be dealt with the same way people deal with depression or under what circumstances can a community builder recommend medical attention for trauma cases as opposed to a social process such a Transformative Community Conferencing or Restorative Justice.